 Supported Databases in DatabaseSpy

-The following databases are supported.
+The table below lists all the supported databases.
 While Altova endeavors to support other databases, successful connection and data processing have only been tested with the databases listed below.
 If your Altova application is a 64-bit version, ensure that you have access to the 64-bit database drivers needed for the specific database you are connecting to.

 Logical files are supported and shown as views.